drkrillo/asset-packs/README.md

 3. Run `npm link` to allow other projects to symlink to this one.
 4. Copy the path to the `bin/index.js` in this repo (something like `/Users/my-user/path/to/asset-packs/bin/index.js`).

-Go the `builder-server` repo in your machine and do this:
-1. Set the `DEV_SCENE_JS_PATH` env var in `.env` to the path you copied in the previous section.
-2. Set the `DEV_SCENE_JS_PORT` to the port where the SDK7 started running (by defualt `8000`).
-3. Run `npm start` to start the server (by default on port `5000`)
-4. Run `npx local-ssl-proxy --source 5001 --target 5000`.
-Now the server can be used via HTTPS on port `5001`.
-You might need to open the browser on `https://localhost:5001` and acknowledge the warning message you will see there before the browser can make requests to it (this only needs to be done once).
-This is because the SSL certificate is self-signed and untrusted by default.

 Go the `js-sdk-toolchain` repo in your machine and do this:
 1. Run `cd packages/@dcl/inspector`.
 2. Run `npm link @dcl/asset-packs` to symlink to your local repository